A Historical Look at the Alcohol Trade

 “In central and Southern China, arrack is commonly made from rice while in Egypt it’s largely dates.
 In Mongolia it refers to a distillate from fermented milk, in Sri Lanka it’s largely made from the fermented sap of the coconut flower…”

 Interestingly, Arrack is very similar to Palm Wine, which also has a global reach and multiple variations.
-For instance, the practice of extracting toddy (sap) from date palms in Nigeria for producing Palm Wine is comparable to the practice of extracting toddy from coconut palms in Sri Lanka for producing Arrack.
+For instance, the practice of extracting toddy (sap) from date palms in Nigeria for palm wine is comparable to the practice of extracting toddy from coconut palms in Sri Lanka for arrack.

 Similarly, Ryukyu Awamori owes its existence to Okinawa’s extensive trading history.
 It is an existence that originates from Thai spirits known as Lao Khao.
 The technique of distilling from Thai rice reached Okinawa during the 15th century and is practiced to this day.

-Moreover, the Sino-Ryukyu tributary system (1372 – 1874) was largely beneficial for nations that were normally cut off from one another because they were able to trade indirectly, via the Ryukyus.
+Moreover, the Sino-Ryukyu tributary system (1372 – 1874) was largely beneficial for nations that were normally cut off from one another.
+Thus, they were able to trade indirectly, via the Ryukyus.
 Thus, the Ryukyu Kingdom became a well-known intermediary, a relationship that lasted over 500 years.
 Subsequently, around the mid-16th century, Awamori and the alcohol distillation technique in general, arrived in Kagoshima, where Shochu was born.

-While it is still a mystery, one could draw the conclusion based on the history of trade networks (such as the Silk Road, Treasure Voyages, and the tributary system) that such relationships helped to create a lineage between Asian distilled liquors such as Arrack, Lao Khao, Awamori, and Shochu.
+While it is still a mystery, one could draw a conclusion based on the history of trade networks (such as the Silk Road, Treasure Voyages, and the tributary system).
+Such relationships helped to create a lineage between Asian distilled liquors such as Arrack, Lao Khao, Awamori, and Shochu.
 One could say that the four beverages are related, like distant cousins.